R3Conclave/conclave-core-sdk/docs/docs/security.md

 This has implications for reading the system clock.
 The current time is maintained by a battery powered real-time clock chip outside the CPU, which can be tampered with by the untrusted machine owner at any time.
-For this reason inside the enclave the current time isn't available.
-Trying to read it will yield a default, unchanging timestamp.
+For this reason inside the enclave the current time should only be used with care, e.g. when errors in it aren't security critical.
+Trying to read it will yield a time from the host that may not map to real time, could go backwards, be invalid, or have other problems.
 Additionally, the enclave may be paused at any moment for an arbitrary duration without the enclave code being aware of that, so if you were to read a timestamp it might be very old at the moment you actually used it.

-For these reasons timestamping events requires special support and discussion.
-Future versions of Conclave will be usable together with [Corda](https://www.corda.net), a decentralised ledger technology that provides trusted logical and real-time clocks suitable for ordering database transactions and recording an approximate UTC timestamp at which they occurred.

-If you need a timestamp without using Corda, you can get a signed timestamp from many sources.
-For instance doing an HTTP GET request to www.google.com will provide a reading from Google's clocks in the HTTP result headers.
+However the protocol for accessing the timestamp doesn't involve doing any calls out of the enclave, so, the host can't observe the program's progress by watching OCALLs (which would otherwise be a side channel).

 ## Memento attacks